zanuka/leaderport-core-ui/FRONTEND.md

 # Frontend Design
-VueValkyrie's frontend is designed to provide a seamless, responsive, and real-time leaderboard experience.
-It leverages Vue 3's Composition API for efficient component design, Pinia for state management, and integrates with a Go backend using RESTful APIs and WebSockets for real-time updates.
-The frontend focuses on delivering a smooth user experience with fast load times, reactive updates, and a clean, intuitive interface for displaying leaderboards and submitting scores.
+VueValkyrie's front end is designed to provide a seamless, responsive, and real-time leaderboard experience.
+It leverages Vue 3's Composition API for efficient component design, Pinia for state management, and integrates with a Go back end using RESTful APIs and WebSockets for real-time updates.
+The front end focuses on delivering a smooth user experience with fast load times, reactive updates, and a clean, intuitive interface for displaying leaderboards and submitting scores.

-Key features of the frontend include:
+Key features of the front end include:
 - Responsive design for both mobile and desktop browsers
 - Real-time leaderboard updates using WebSockets
 - Efficient state management and data caching with Pinia and PiniaColada